rhysdg/ollama-voice-jetson/README.md

 ### The Story So Far

 This project came into fruition through an excited bit of research into the increasing ability to deploy LLMs on edge devices.

-This project owes its inspiration and base framework to a number of initiatives - most notably ollama reference above but also:
+It owes its inspiration and initial structure to a number of initiatives - most notably ollama reference above but also:

 - [ollama voice mac](https://github.com/apeatling/ollama-voice-mac)
 - [ollama voice](https://github.com/apeatling/ollama-voice-mac)

 A number of changes have been made or are in progress that diverge from these original projects:

-- [pyttsx3](https://github.com/nateshmbhat/pyttsx3) has been swappepd out for Piper TTS - while nsss and Sapi5 have great voice support for mac and Windows respectively, espeak leaves much to be desired for Linux.
+- [pyttsx3](https://github.com/nateshmbhat/pyttsx3) has been swapped out for Piper TTS - while nsss and Sapi5 have great voice support for mac and Windows respectively, espeak leaves much to be desired for Linux.
 Piper tts is not only fast but has outsanding pronounciation and quality in general

+- I'm using [gemma 2b](https://ollama.com/library/gemma) rather than llama here with great results on the board.
+Both latency and mobile battery power

-PROPOSED UPDATESith Orin in the picture.
+- Finally you'll notice that support is slowly coming to a halt for Xavier devices with Orin in the picture.
 This project is both an attenpt to keep the series alive as they're still incredibly powerful - quantised ollama models run with impressive low latency - but also an alternative approach to a dockerised environment for those who are both new to docker and docker as a tool to solve Jetson compatibility issues.

 Given the last point the project assumes that you've made it as far as Jetpack 5.1.4 - although Jetpack 6 support would be great once I can get my hands on an Orin device!

 <!-- GETTING STARTED -->
 ## Getting Started: